kmedved/nba_scraper/README.md

 [![codecov](https://codecov.io/gh/mcbarlowe/nba_scraper/branch/master/graph/badge.svg)](https://codecov.io/gh/mcbarlowe/nba_scraper)

 # This project is actively maintained and now supports both legacy v2 and CDN (live data) endpoints out of the box.

+> Maintained by Kostya Medvedovsky (@kmedved on Twitter, creator of DARKO).
+Immense thanks to Matthew Barlowe for building and sharing the original release of `nba_scraper`.
 # `nba_scraper`

 This is a package written in Python to scrape the NBA's official API (legacy v2